ChrisKlug/web-dev-workshop/labs/lab2/lab2.md

 });
 ```

-Now you just need to make sure that any API endpoint you create is added before this handler...
+Now you just need to make sure that any API endpoint you create is added before this handler.

 ### Verify that it works